Icy Health

-Mastitis is an inflammation of the breast due to an infection.
+Mastitis is an inflammation of the breast1 due to an infection.
 It mostly happens in breastfeeding women.
 Mastitis is an infection in the mammary gland tissue.
 It can be either infective or non-infective.
 Non-infective mastitis can occur because of improper drainage or blockage of milk ducts.

 Common symptoms of mastitis are fever, chills, swelling, and breast pain.
 Overall, it causes a lot of discomfort and pain.
 It also makes a lot of mothers wean their babies before they want to.
 Learning how to prevent mastitis can help you and your baby in a healthy breastfeeding journey.